Ganapathipurandhar/-CSharpConsoleApplications/README.md

 - [SalesTaxCalculator](#salestaxcalculator)

 ## PRG521_FA2_Question1 - (City Finder)
 ### Overview
-Write a program in LINQ and C# Sharp to find the string which starts and ends with a specific character.
+This program uses LINQ and C# to find strings that start and end with specific characters.

 <br> Tasks to complete:
-- You are to use an array that will contain 10 South African cities – You are required to use cities provided below:
-Test data: Butterworth, Mthatha, Jagersfontein, Kroonstad, Boksburg, Soweto, Empangeni, Polokwane, Secunda, Kuruman.
+- Use an array containing 10 South African cities: Butterworth, Mthatha, Jagersfontein, Kroonstad, Boksburg, Soweto, Empangeni, Polokwane, Secunda, Kuruman.
-- Have a welcome message to your users that will help them know your application
+- Display a welcome message to inform users about the application.
-- Display all cities available
+- Show all available cities.
-- Prompt the user to enter a starting character for a city
+- Prompt the user to enter a starting character for a city.
-- Prompt the user to enter an ending string character for a city
+- Prompt the user to enter an ending character for a city.
-- Your output should be based on the starting and ending string character
+- Display the output based on the specified starting and ending characters.

 ### Demonstrating functionality
 <img src="assets/images/CF1.png" alt="City Finder image 1">

 ## PRG521_FA4_PasswordGenerator - (Password Generator)
 ### Overview
-A company has hired you to develop an application to generate passwords for their employees’ accounts.
-The application prompts the user to provide one single line of text with an employee’s full name in the following format “forename surname” at a time.
-(Please note that you are not required to validate the input, we assume that the input is well-formed.)
-Next, the application uses the given full name to create the corresponding item.
-Note that the application should work irrespective of how the user provides the full name i.e. using upper-case letters, lower-case letters, or a combination of both upper-case and lower-case letters.
-You should use the full name as provided i.e. you should not modify the given full name to a different letter case.
+This application generates passwords based on a user's full name.
+The company that hired you requires the application to:

 The password is created using the following rules:
-- The letters ‘a’, ’e’, and ‘t’ from the given full name will not be used in the password
+- Exclude the letters ‘a’, ’e’, and ‘t’ from the password.
-- Each vowel (except ‘a’ and ‘e’ which are eliminated) is going to be added twice
+- Add each vowel (except ‘a’ and ‘e’) twice.
-- Each space is replaced by the letter ‘S’ followed by a ‘&’ and a ‘?’
-- All the other characters will remain the same as in the given full name
+- Replace spaces with the string 'S&?'.
+- Retain all other characters.
-- The password ends with the total number of letters eliminated (i.e. the total number of letters ‘a’, ’e’, and ‘t’ from the given full name that were not used in the password)
+- End the password with the total number of excluded letters.

 ### Demonstrating functionality
 <img src="assets/images/PG1.png" alt="Password Generator image 1">

 ## PRG521_FA2_Question2 - (LINQ Query)
 ### Overview
-You have been provided with lines of codes.
-Answer the questions based on the line of codes.
-You are required to recreate it and add your line of code based on the questions below:
+This section involves answering questions by writing LINQ queries.

 ### Demonstrating functionality
-Write a LINQ query that retrieves the names of all the students who have at least one grade greater than or equal to 90:
+Retrieve the names of all students with at least one grade of 90 or higher:

 `var studentNames = courses
                 .SelectMany(c => c.Students)